-Maybe you tidy your desk, for example, or purge a drawer or two and the pantry besides.
-This would be after you write to your kids and all of your siblings and cousins...and also groom the pets and wash the car.
+For example, maybe you tidy your desk or purge a kitchen drawer or two...and then the pantry besides.
+This might be after you write to your kids, plus all of your siblings and cousins...and also groom the pets and wash

-Say hello to the don’t-do-its (DDIs), which often take the form of "songs" our egos sing when we have a bold but perhaps somewhat scary idea.
+Say hello to the don’t-do-its (DDIs), which may take many forms: perhaps, for example, a caution our egos whisper when we have a bold but possibly somewhat scary idea.
 We can hear them as well in the remarks of

-you can chew.”
-Even those who love us may sometimes sing such songs when
+you can chew,” etc. Even those who care about us may sometimes pass along such messages when

 trying to protect us.

-well intentioned, which some may not actually be, DDIs are generally just
+well intentioned, which not all may be, DDIs are generally just

-another form of Head-Trash.
-We can say the same for their siblings, CDI (can’t do it)
+another form of head-trash.
+We could say the same for their siblings: CDIs (can’t do its)

-much, right?
-The only person with the authority to Don't, Can't, or Should you is you...unless you cede that authority to someone else.
+Aside from law-enforcement figures, the only person with genuine authority to Don't, Can't, or Shouldn't you is yourself...unless you cede that authority to someone else.

 Particularly at this stage of your life, "should" you be doing that?

-Sure, some things you try probably won't pan out the way you expect: well, boo-hoo, right?
+Sure, some things you try may not pan out the way you expect.
+Well boo-hoo, right?
 Besides, what looks like failure right now might with some tinkering morph into something even better than your original quest.

-But fear of any failure (or embarrassment) whatever can keep you from taking even a single step toward something cool—although perhaps also challenging or scary.
-By playing it safe, though, you'll generally have to settle for less than you really want…although (possibly) as much as someone else wants you to have and also way less than you’re capable of.
+But fear of any failure (or embarrassment) whatever can keep you from taking even the first step toward something cool—although perhaps also challenging/scary.
+But by playing it safe, you may settle for less than you really want…and perhaps way less than you could actually achieve.